psheehan/pdspy/docs/fitting.rst

 Preparing your data to be in the correct format
 """""""""""""""""""""""""""""""""""""""""""""""

-Once CASA6 is released, there will be functionality to read data directly from CASA MS files, however until CASA6 is available, I put the data into my own HDF5 format.
+If you have CASA6 installed within your Python installation (currently requires Python 3.6), you can skip this step and move on to the next.
+Otherwise, if you do not have CASA6 installed in this distribution you can put your data into an HDF5 format.
 Here’s how:

 1. Within CASA, use the exportuvfits to split every spectral window that you care about into a separate UV FITS file.
 Each MS file should go into a separate .vis file:
    ::